MicrosoftLearning/MB-220-Dynamics365forMarketing/Instructions/Labs/Lab_3_1_Createformsandpages.md

 1. In exercise one, you will create a marketing form.

-2. In exercise two, you will create a marketing page and embed the marketing form on the page.
+2. In exercise two, you will host the form.

 ## What you’ll need: